gunh0/terraform-playground/README.md

 ### t-security-eks

+> [t-security-eks](./t-security-eks/README.md) is a Terraform project that demonstrates a secure and efficient architecture for deploying an EKS cluster on AWS.

 The T Security Demo architecture builds a cloud-based environment on AWS utilizing EKS (Elastic Kubernetes Service), focusing on security and efficiency.
 The main components are as follows:

 - VPC: A Virtual Private Cloud for secure resource management with public and private subnets.